 PV larger than 5 kW: must enter bid process

 Wind larger than 10 kW: must enter bid process

 Local Option - Financing Program for Renewable Energy and Energy Efficiency

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to encourage people to switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
-You may be eligible for various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You might be eligible for several kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the state of North Carolina and others from the federal government.
-Categories of solar incentives include:
+Some solar incentives you might qualify for are:

-- Tax Exemptions: These may come in the form of property tax exemptions, which allow you to exclude the value added by your solar panels when paying taxes on your house.
-You may also qualify for an exemption on sales tax at the time of purchase.
+- Tax Exemptions: These can come in the form of property tax exemptions, which can let you exclude the value of your solar system when calculating the taxes you pay on your house.
+They may also include exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-The ITC applies to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although that amount may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the claim amount.

-Contacting your local Waxhaw solar panel installation expert is the best way to learn more about how the ITC could apply to your situation.
+Your local Waxhaw solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.